Shuzhengz/not-a-virus/README.md

 - It's like magic! -- ActuallyGod123
 - This makes me win all my games and flex on my friends! -- ☆THE FLORIDAMAN☆
-- My chromebook now runs Minecraft RTX! -- Some block on the street
+- My chromebook now runs Minecraft RTX! -- Some bloke on the street

 ## Requirements
 There are no requirements needed to run the program, all you need is a Windows computer!